IBM/image-analysis-iot-alert/README.md

 ```
 > If you decided to remove what you've installed, replace --install with --uninstall and run the command.

-> Make sure you are able to run files locally like *.sh or *.bat

 ## Step 4 - Visual Recognition